Who we are

 - TermCoord staff

-- Other EU staff: The main communication channels are in this case the interinstitutional terminology portal EurTerm, co-managed by TermCoord and other Institutions.
+- Other EU staff: The main communication channel is the interinstitutional terminology portal EurTerm, co-managed by TermCoord and other Institutions.
 TermCoord has been entrusted the main responsibility for managing its language specific wikis.

-- Other: people interested in terminology, translation, interpreting, linguistics, languages.
-In particular, professionals, academics, experts and students
+- Other: people interested in terminology, translation, interpreting, linguistics and languages.
+In particular; professionals, academics, experts and students.